 Machine users have a number of advantages: they never depart your company; you can assign them just the permissions they need; no human ever logs in as a machine user, so they only show up in audit logs when used in your automations; and you can share access to a single machine user account across your team by using a secrets management tool (a topic you’ll learn more about in Part 8).

-However, machine users also have some drawbacks: one drawback is that you have to copy their credentials around manually, which is tedious and error-prone; another drawback is that the credentials you’re copying are typically long-lived credentials, which don’t expire for a long time (if ever), so if these credentials are ever leaked, there is a long or even indefinite window of time during which they could be exploited.
+However, machine users also have two major drawbacks.
+First, you have to copy their credentials around manually, which is tedious and error-prone.
+Second, the credentials you’re copying are typically long-lived credentials, which don’t expire for a long time (if ever), so if these credentials are ever leaked, there is a potentially indefinite window of time during which they could be exploited.

 With some tools, machine users are the best you can do, but these days, some systems support automatically-provisioned credentials, as described in the next section.